pquiring/QSharp/readme.txt

 Notes:
  - uses std::shared_ptr<> to implement memory management
  - NullPointerExceptions are checked
- - not all C# features are supported (reflection, operators, events, etc.)
+ - not all C# features are supported (reflection, operators, events, switch on strings, etc.)
  - classlib is a work in progress

 Compiling: